From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Origin, History, Development, and Language Family

-Before diving into your Korean studies, here are essential facts.
+Before diving into your Korean studies, here are some essential facts.

-This section will cover everything you need to know about the Korean language’s origin, history, and transition from the past to the present.
+This section covers everything you need to know about the Korean language’s origin, history, and transition from the past to the present.

-This is because of the difficulty in determining its connection with other languages.
-There aren’t many old Korean writings to compare them to, and the earliest written form appeared during the Joseon dynasty.
+This is because it is difficult to determine its connection with other languages.
+There are few ancient Korean texts to compare them with, and the earliest written form dates to the Joseon dynasty.

-Many philologists and experts classify Korean as an Altaic language family.
+Many philologists and linguists classify Korean as an Altaic language.
 Mongolian, Turkish, and sometimes Japanese are categorized under the same group.

 This hypothesis, however, is frequently contested.

 Some believe it is connected to Indian Dravidian or Austronesian families.
-Others also related it to Indo-European, Ainu, Chinese, and Tibetan.
-And the list of claims is never-ending.
+Others also relate it to Indo-European, Ainu, Chinese, and Tibetan.
+The list of claims is never-ending.

-Several websites and resources assert that Korean belongs to a known language family, but some linguists disagree.
+Several websites and resources assert that Korean belongs to a well-known language family, but some linguists dispute this.
 No definite evidence backs these theories, research, or opinions.

-Because of a lack of proof, we term Korean a ‘language isolate,’ like Basque, Ainu, and Sandawe.
+Because of the lack of evidence, we classify Korean as a ‘language isolate,’ like Basque, Ainu, and Sandawe.
 Hence, we do not link it to another language family or any known language worldwide.

 Koreanic Language Family

-Although Korean is a language isolated and belongs to Koreanic, a small language family.
-There is no evidence of a genetic relation between Koreanic and any other language groups.
+Although Korean is an isolated language within the Koreanic language family, there is no evidence of a genetic relationship between Koreanic and other language families.

 Some believe Jeju is a dialect of Korean.
-Yet, it is different enough to be a separate language.
+Yet, it is distinct enough to constitute a separate language.

 History of the Korean language

-According to early historical sources, two sets of languages were spoken on the Korean Peninsula at the start of the era.
-The northern or “Buyeo” group and the southern or “Han” group.
+According to early historical sources, two language groups were spoken on the Korean Peninsula at the start of the era: the northern, or “Buyeo,” group and the southern, or “Han,” group.

-South Koreans believe that the Korean language has its origin in the “Han.”
-On the other hand, the North Koreans claim that “Buyeo” is the root of contemporary Korean.
+South Koreans believe the Korean language originates in the “Han.”
+On the other hand, the North Koreans claim that “Buyeo” is the root of contemporary Korea.

-This is because the three kingdoms that split the Korean peninsula at the time used these two languages.
+This is because the three kingdoms that split the Korean peninsula used these two languages at the time.

 The Silla dialect became the prevalent language on the peninsula during the 7th century.
 It happened when the kingdom of Silla defeated the kingdoms of Baekje in southwest Korea and Goguryeo in the north.

-They shifted the national capital to Gaesong after the rise of the Goryeo Dynasty in the 10th century.
-Thus, the Gaesong dialect became the national language standard.
+They relocated the national capital to Gaesong after the rise of the Goryeo Dynasty in the 10th century; as a result, the Gaesong dialect became the national language standard.

 The capital of the Joseon Dynasty, which began at the end of the 14th century, was moved to Seoul.